-Although Porto is a city notoriously inclined, the tendency to use bicycles as a mean of transport is increasing.
-From the occasional bike rides, to bike tours targeted to tourists, to people who adopt the bike as a fundamental part of a healthy lifestyle, there are tastes – and places – for everyone here in Porto.
+Although Porto is a city notoriously inclined, the tendency to use bicycles is increasing.
+From the occasional bike rides, to bike tours, to people who adopt the bike as a fundamental part of a healthy lifestyle, there are tastes – and places – for everyone here in Porto.

-So I made a list of places for bike rental in Porto and the main bike lanes of Porto district.
+So I made a list of bike tours, places for bike rental in Porto and the main bike lanes of Porto district.
 Enjoy the ride! 🙂

 Speaking with one of the founders, Steffen Wollmann, one quickly realizes that DouroBike is not just a bike shop, it is a urban mobility concept store.
 A pioneer in cargo bikes in Porto, as well as electric and folding bikes, DouroBike’s mission is to rethink – and reposition – the use of bikes in the urban environment, so that they become not only an object of “recreation” but an integral part of our daily lives.

 In this sense, DouroBike rents electric bikes, it develops mobility solutions both for companies and individuals, and it will soon introduce the concept of leasing of electric bikes – for a monthly rent, the customer is entitled to a customised bike, its maintenance, insurance and accessories.
 I was very impressed with the work of DouroBike – well done, boys! 🙂

 Urban Cicle Café

 Right next to Mercado do Bom Sucesso, Urban Cicle Café has a funny concept that ranges from bikes’ construction and repair services, bikes’ sale (brands like QWIC – electric bicycles, Pashley, Csepel, Cinzia, etc.) and cafeteria.
 The best of all is the “Cicle Urban Picnic”, a bike rental service that includes a picnic basket filled with goodies 🙂